-For example, assuming you are connected to a network with Internet access, and visiting some external websites, a user-data (e.g., HTTP request) created by your machine will be encapsulated by the TCP, IP, and frame before it travels through the network (e.g., switches).
-The switches will forward your frame to, for instance, the next closest switch/router.
-Note that, while a frame is travelling between the switches, its source and destination address could change (but its upper layers are preserved, such as your IP/TCP packet).
-Once a frame enters the router, it will strip off the frame header, look at the IP packet (observing destination IP address), and forward the packet to the next (best) router, and so on.
-The important distinction here is that your source and destination IP addresses are unchanged throughout the communication.
-The rest of the upper layers (e.g., TCP) are handled by your machine, not the switches or routers!
-Obviously, there are some exceptions, such as NAT enabled routers that could change the source/destination IP and TCP addresses.
+For example, assuming you are connected to a network with Internet access, and visiting some external websites, user data (e.g., an HTTP request) created by your machine will be encapsulated by the TCP, IP, and frame before it travels through the network (wires, switches).
+The switches will forward your frame to the next closest switch or router.
+Note that, while a frame is travelling between two switches, its source and destination address could change, but its upper layers are preserved, such as your TCP/IP packet.
+Once a frame enters a router, it will remove the frame header, look at the IP packet (observing the destination IP address), and forward the packet to the next router, and so on.
+The important distinction is that your source and destination IP addresses are unchanged throughout the communication.
+The rest of the upper layers (e.g., TCP) are handled by the computers at each end, not the switches or routers2.

-There are many vague words used in networking literature.
-That is, some terminologies are inconsistent between the books and papers!
-One may use 'frame' to indicate 'packet' and others do vice versa.
+There are many vague words used in networking literature and web sites.
+Some may use 'frame' to indicate 'packet' and others do vice versa.
 Often when exchanging data across the network, people say '...sending and receiving packets', but actually they mean '...sending and receiving frames'.
-To be even more precise, ultimately, one could say '...sending and receiving binary/bits/signals'.
-Generally, you should attempt to understand overall concepts as these words are normally used in a specific context (e.g., one may choose to use 'bits/signals' to explain how signals travel on the wire).
+To be even more precise, ultimately, one could say '...sending and receiving bytes/bits/signals'.
+Generally, you should attempt to understand overall concepts, because these words are normally used in a specific context (e.g., one may choose to use 'bits' or 'signals' to explain how data travel on the wire).

-Further, there may be several names for similar terms.
-For example, 'address' can be explained as 'frame address', 'packet address', 'MAC address', 'IP address', 'TCP address', or UDP address'!
+Further, there may be several meanings for the same word.
+For example, 'address' can mean 'frame address', 'packet address', 'MAC address', 'IP address', 'TCP address', or 'UDP address' (even without considering 'email address' and 'web address').
 To be less confusing, one chooses to be more specific, e.g., 'frame address'.
-However, this is also similar to a 'MAC address' since its 48bit MAC addressing scheme (OUI+NIC) is used as the frame address.
+For some types of network, the 'frame address' is actually a 'MAC address' (or 'Medium Access Control address').
 Also, 'packet address' or 'IP address' mean the same.
-As for TCP/UDP address, they are usually called a 'port number'.
+A TCP or UDP address is correctly called a 'port number', and a 'web address' is correctly called a 'Uniform Resource Locator' (URL).

-There are just too many protocols described in networking materials.
-Fortunately, only a few protocols are being used widely.
-Before you begin to learn and use the tools, we expect you to have a brief grasp of following protocols: IP, TCP, UDP, ICMP, ARP and DHCP.
+There are just too many networking protocols defined to remember.
+Fortunately, only a few protocols are used widely.
+Before you begin to learn and use the tools, we expect you to have a basic grasp of the following protocols: IP, TCP, UDP, ICMP, ARP and DHCP.

-v.
 Brief overview of the tools